-Phonics is taught through ‘StoryTime Phonics’ and is carried out daily in Foundation and Y1.
+Phonics is taught through ‘Read, Write, Inc.’ and is carried out daily in Reception, Y1 and Y2.

 The lessons are contextualised through the use of a ‘real’ book.
 Each sound is taught through a real story book written by some of the best loved authors, with a truly memorable Magical Moment Film of the story being read by the Phonic Fairy herself.
 To accompany each of the storybooks there are comprehension questions to support quality talk sessions to help to develop a rich and deeper understanding of the stories.

 Our approach to reading at key stages 1 and 2 consist of 2 dimensions:

 • word reading • comprehension (both listening and reading)